 #4: Wait for the crisis to blow over

 It may be tempting to just wait for things to blow over, but the risks could be quite disastrous.
-Taking proactive steps is always the best way forward.
-After all, you need to address the situation right away and show the audience that you are serious about preventing it from reoccurring.
+Taking proactive steps is always the good way forward as you would want to address the situation right away, and to show the audience that you are serious about preventing it from reoccuring.

 #5: Forget about your employees